area515/Photonic3D/README.md

 Linux Installation Quickstart
 -------------------------------------------------------------------------------
-NOTE: This is control software for a printer not a remote access system for printers.
-Once it’s installed on a printer and configured properly then you’d use a browser from your desktop to access it.
-This means when you install this to your linux host/computer, your computer display will be used for the projector/LCD, your computer will send serial to the microcontroller on the printer, and your computer runs a web server to provide a GUI via browsers.
+NOTE: When you install this to your linux host/computer, your computer display will be used for the projector/LCD, your computer will send serial to the microcontroller on the printer, and your computer runs a web server to provide a GUI via browsers.
 If you do not intend to dedicate your computer to the purpose of this software, you might want to find a raspberry pi to use for this software.

 If you installed by mistake and want to uninstall, remove the init.d service by executing the following as root and restarting:
 sudo update-rc.d -f cwhservice remove